-And as a result of the Iran, China, North Korea new triangular trade will the West one day have to develop means to deter and contain Iranian nuclear weapons with Saudi Arabia, Egypt and others acquiring weapons of their own.
+And as a result of the apparent Iran, China, North Korea new triangular trade will the West one day have to develop means to deter and contain Iranian nuclear weapons with Saudi Arabia, Egypt and others acquiring weapons of their own.
 The NPT would no longer exist at this point.

 The United States is the strongest nation in the world.
 The NPT still exists.
-It is important, in order to establish US credibility and strengthen the NPT, for the U.S. to first fully implement the NPT itself - ratify the CTBT, propose deeper reductions and then draw a line in the sand with North Korea and with Iran as well, if it proves to be true that Iran has outsourced its nuclear program to North Korea.
-Iran would in this case, like the DPRK, possess deliverable nuclear weapons.
+It is important, in order to establish US credibility and strengthen the NPT, for the U.S. to first fully implement the Treaty itself - ratify the Comprehensive Nuclear Test Ban Treaty which still languishes in the U.S. Senate, propose deeper nuclear weapon reductions and then draw a line in the sand with North Korea.
+The U.S. National Security Advisor, Thomas Donilon, took a step in this direction when he said recently that the U.S. would "draw upon the full range of our capabilities" to protect against and respond to the threat posed to us and our allies by North Korea.
+The same policy should apply to Iran as well if it proves to be true that Iran indeed outsourced its nuclear weapon program to North Korea.
+Iran would in this case, like the DPRK, possibly possess deliverable nuclear weapons.
 Diplomacy should be tried first, perhaps if it is understood that this time the United States is truly serious it might work.
 But further proliferation cannot be tolerated.
-Both Iran and North Korea must return to the NPT as nonnuclear weapon states in compliance with the Treaty.
-The U.S. should make it unmistakably clear that we consider our core interests to be threatened should these reports prove to be true.
-Obviously, we should not expect help from China at any stage, as China may be more part of the problem than part of the solution.
-Likely there will not be help from Russia either.
-In the strongest possible terms the U.S. should enforce the NPT and draw the nuclear weapon state line where it is now - minus North Korea.
+The U.S. should make it unmistakably clear that we consider our core interests to be threatened should these reports about North Korea and Iran prove to be true.
+In the strongest possible terms the U.S. should enforce the NPT and draw the nuclear weapon state line where it is now - eventually minus North Korea.
 The alternative to this is JFK's nightmare.